the-crypt-keeper/tldw/README.md

 #### Transcription & Summarization
 - **Video/Audio Transcription**: Uses `faster_whisper` with customizable model selection for transcribing audio and video.
-- **Content Summarization**: Automatically summarizes content using your choice of LLM API (e.g., OpenAI, Anthropic).
+- **Content Analysis(Not Just Summarization!)**: Analyze content using your choice of LLM API (e.g., OpenAI, Anthropic).
 - **Chunked Summarization**: Summarize longer pieces of content by breaking them into manageable chunks.

 #### Database & Search
 - All content is stored in an **SQLite database**, with full-text search support via FTS5.
-- **Tagging**: Tag content with keywords for better organization.
+- **Tagging**: Tag content with keywords for better organization (think of them like folders).
 - **RAG Support**: Perform advanced search and retrieval using BM25 and vector embeddings with ChromaDB.
 - **Backup & Export**: Backup your database and export content as text files.

 #### Chat Capabilities
 - **LLM Integration**: Chat with an LLM about your ingested content.
   - Supports APIs like OpenAI, Cohere, HuggingFace, and local models like Llama.cpp.
-- **Multi-Response Modes**: Various chat modes, including stacked responses and multiple prompts.
+- **Multi-Response Modes**: Various chat UIs, including vertical/Horizontal, Character Chat, and one prompt, multiple APIs - test multiple endpoints with one prompt and see all their responses next to each other.
 - **Chat History Management**: Save, edit, search, and export chat sessions.

 #### Writing Tools